Skip to content

 Background of the Fight to End Partisan Redistricting in Indiana

 - Leading up to the 2021 legislative session, we learned that Census Data would be delayed due to COVID-19.
 Because of that, the Indiana legislature was unable to begin nor complete the process of drawing new maps.
-Instead, they delayed the official adjournment of the legislative session and announced they’d reconvene in September to address redistricting.
-They’ll begin hearings in August and we encourage you to attend and take action!
+Instead, they delayed the official adjournment of the legislative session and announced they’d reconvene in Fall 2021 to address redistricting.
+Instead of passing fair maps, they passed maps that were more gerrymandered than 2011’s maps.
+For the 2022 legislative session, we encourage you to take action on Redistricting.

 - In the 2020 legislative session, our proposal was Senate Bill 293 (SB293), sponsored by Senators John Ruckelshaus (R-Indianapolis) and Mike Bohacek (R-Michiana Shores).
 This bill was the last opportunity for the legislature to reform redistricting before new political maps are drawn for Congress and the state legislature in 2021.